|

 Verbal expression was characterized by dysarthria.
 Oral vocabulary, as measured by the knowledge of word meanings presented orally, was impaired.
 Dysnomia was noted.
 More complex vocabulary, when presented with pictured objects, was impaired.

-performance was impaired.
-On a test of spelling and punctuation the patient
+The patient’s performance in identifying isolated letters and words was impaired.
+When required to read short passages and demonstrate comprehension, performance was impaired.
+On a test of spelling and punctuation the patient was impaired.

 SENSORY FUNCTIONS